msabramo/mcp-tui/README.md

 # MCP TUI

-**If you like this project, please consider starring the repo on GitHub!** ⭐️
+**If you like this project, please consider starring the repo on GitHub!
+You can also upvote on [Hacker News](https://news.ycombinator.com/item?id=44218230).** ⭐️

 **Pull requests are very welcome!** If you have ideas, bug fixes, or improvements, please open a PR.